Amazon Did the Homework: 7 Reasons PA Should Be on Any

 Amazon’s location search highlighted — on a national scale — the incredible opportunities that exist in Pennsylvania.
 Out of 238 submissions, two PA cities made the shortlist because of their talent, strategic locations, robust infrastructure, low cost of living, and high quality of life — an attractive combination that’s emblematic of the resources available not only in the state’s large urban areas, but in countless communities across the commonwealth.

 Businesses of all shapes and sizes want a dynamic location where they can grow and provide a high quality of life for themselves and their employees, and they’ll find those competitive reasons here in Pennsylvania.
+Tech giant Apple agrees, as evidenced by a recent announcement to expand operations in PA as part of their plans to add more than 20,000 new jobs and invest over $30 billion in the U.S. over the next 5 years.

 Here’s what businesses in growth mode should know about Pennsylvania.